Get the best things to do in NJ sent right to your inbox with our Weekend Buzz newsletter.

 Experience Larger-Than-Life Art

 Grounds for Sculpture is a glorious place to experience spring in Jersey, with 42 acres of parkland punctuated by massive sculptures from artists including founder Seward Johnson.
-Enjoy the art and then picnic, or dine at the Grounds’ lovely, Monet-inspired Rat’s restaurant; just be sure to make a reservation. —JG
+Enjoy the art and then picnic, peek behind the scenes, or dine at the Grounds’ lovely, Monet-inspired Rat’s restaurant; just be sure to make a reservation. —JG

 See NJ’s Biggest Tulip Display